Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Results

 Here, $\vec{F}_{\mathrm{ext}}$ corresponds to external forces (such as gravity or wind), $M$ is the mass matrix and $E_\textrm{int}$ are the internal energies of the cloth specified as follows:

 where $c_\textrm{stiff},c_\textrm{shear},c_\textrm{bend}$ are parameters that describe stiffness, shearing and bending properties of the cloth.

 Figure \ref{fig:cloth_parameters} shows results by Metamizer for various cloth parameters.
-The simulations were performed at 10 iterations per time step and around 185 iterations per second.
+The simulations were performed at 20 iterations per time step and around 185 iterations per second.
 Note that $L$ can take negative values and cannot be interpreted as easily as the mean squared residuals of the previous PDEs.
 Thus we ommited $L$ in Table \ref{tab:MSR_iterations_per_timestep} for our cloth simulations.
+Instead, we provide visualizations for the reduction of the gradient norm $||\partial_{\vec{a}} L||_2$ for different iterations per timestep in Appendix \ref{apx:cloth_grad_loss_reduction}.